top of page

 Is your farm and the corn maze handicap accessible?

 Yes, for the most part it is.
-Our paths in the corn maze are certainly wide enough to allow wheelchairs through, but you would need assistance in pushing it.
+Our paths in the corn maze are certainly wide enough to allow wheelchairs through, but you would need assistance pushing it.
 Plan accordingly, please remember that this is an outside event with uneven terrain.
 Please call ahead prior to your visit to discuss your needs.

 About how long does it take to go through the maze?